Nun [now Abbess] Seraphima (Dimitrova) [1]

 Mr. Kostryukov notes.

-10. Acts of the Second All-Diaspora Council of the Russian
+10. Acts of the Second All-Diaspora Council of the

-and laity, held August 1/14–11/24, 1938, in Sremski Karlovci in Yugoslavia,
+clergy and laity, held August 1/14–11/24, 1938, in Sremski Karlovci in

-p.
+Yugoslavia, p.
 369. Belgrade, 1939.
-Unfortunately, in the Acts the address of St.
+Unfortunately, in the Acts the

-Seraphim is given only in abridged outline form.
+address of St. Seraphim is given only in abridged outline form.

 11. Sobolev, Seraphim, Archbishop.
-On the Question of the
+On the Question

-Congress of the Heads and Representatives of the Autocephalous Orthodox
+the Conference of the Heads and Representatives of the Autocephalous Orthodox

 Churches.
 Vol. II.
 Moscow, 1949, p.
 251.